apnadkarni/blt/doc/listview.rst

   **<KeyPress>**
     Moves to the next item whose label starts with the letter typed.
   **<KeyPress-Home>**
     Moves the focus to first item.
-Disabled or hidden entries are ignored.
+Disabled or hidden items are ignored.
   **<KeyPress-End>**
     Move the focus to the last item.
-Disabled or hidden entries are ignored.
+Disabled or hidden items are ignored.

 EXAMPLE